ska-telescope/developer.skatelescope.org/src/development/kubernetes-introduction.rst

 A Quick Introduction to Kubernetes
 ==================================

-This page is based on a talk given by Piers Harding in July 2020, and provides an SKA-specific overview of `kubernetes <https:// https://kubernetes.io/`.
-Further details can be found in :ref:`containerisation-standards`.
+This page is based on a talk given by Piers Harding in July 2020, and provides an SKA-specific overview of `Kubernetes <https:// https://kubernetes.io/>`_.
+Further details can be found in   `Container Standards  <containerisation-standards.html>`_.

 What is Kubernetes?
 --------------------